• Skip to primary navigation

 From the ground, the stratocumulus cloud can often have a honeycomb appearance due to the dark tessellations of its patchwork layers.
 In many ways, they can appear as if a cumulus cloud has been spread across the sky, characterised by their low, puffy grey or white cloud patches with glimpses of blue sky in between.

-Formed as a result of weak convection in the atmosphere, they are a common feature of mostly bright, cloudy days.
+Formed due to weak convection in the atmosphere, they are a common feature of mostly bright, cloudy days.

 Lenticular Clouds over Lyme Park